-- 10.18 The choice principle refers to the proposition that where a person chooses between two or more courses of action explicitly recognised in the Act, s BG 1 should not apply to negate the course of action chosen (and the resulting tax advantage) since Parliament expressly made that choice available. - 10.19 The choice principle originates from the decision of the High Court of Australia in Keighery.
-187 The Court held that the Australian general anti-avoidance provision was not intended to deny a taxpayer the choice between two or more options expressly provided by the Income Tax and Social Services Contribution Act 1936-52 (Australia).
-Dixon CJ, Kitto J and Dixon J in their joint judgment said: 188
+10.17 The choice principle refers to the proposition that where a person chooses between two or more courses of action explicitly recognised in the Act, s BG 1 should not apply to negate the course of action chosen (and the resulting tax advantage) since Parliament expressly made that choice available.

+10.18 The choice principle was originally developed in the High Court of Australia in such cases as Keighery.254 The Court held that the Australian general anti-avoidance provision was not intended to deny a taxpayer the choice between two or more options expressly provided by the Income Tax and Social Services Contribution Act 1936-52 (Australia).
+Dixon CJ, Kitto and Taylor JJ in their joint judgment said:255